 A message to all readers !
 Should you want to buy the book which I have just published, I am making a special offer.
-For one week only, from the 10th of September, the price will drop radically to one dollar ninety nine.
-I'm releasing the book at a lower cost for this short time, to give potential readers a chance to buy and review.
+For one week only, it will be available free of charge.
+I'm releasing the book free for this short time, to give potential readers a chance to buy and review.
 We really need some reviews to market the book properly, so that potential buyers are informed of its content and can make the right choices.
 Your intelligent input will be a great help, and really appreciated.
 I read all my reviews and it will really help with future writing.

 The major household water streams that enter an urban home are mains water and rain water, and with a little extra investment, borehole water.
 You could say that all water that exits the house walls is either grey or black waste water, and that which exits the property is waste water, irrigation or runoff.
 To play our part in reducing water consumption on a city wide scale, we need to reduce the mains water we are using.
 One can do this just by restricting water usage.
 Often looking at the other water supply streams, like rain and borehole water, and waste water streams like black, grey, and storm water can also help accomplish this.
 A multi pronged approach is probably the most effective.